rahulnulaka/texteditor/README.md

 ## Dependency Management

 ....The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

-Text editor Intro
-The project involves building a text editor in Java, using Java Swing for creating a graphical user interface.
-The text editor will have a window (frame) with a menu bar, consisting of two menus - file menu and edit menu.
-The file menu will have features like new window, save file and open file.
-The edit menu will have five functions - Cut, Copy, Paste, select All and Close button.
-The text area inside the window will be used for writing and editing the text.
-The project demo shows a simple text editor created using Java Swing, with two menus (file and edit) and multiple features within each menu.
-Users can write and edit text inside the text area.
-Text editor Building UI
-you will be creating a basic UI for a text editor project in Java using Java Swing components.
-In the previous video, we discussed the design for the text editor window application.
-We are creating a new project in Intellij for the text editor and naming it text data".
-We select Java as the language and Intellij as the build system, and choose Open JDK 8 as the preferred JDK version. we refactor the main class to be called "text editor". we create a constructor for the text editor class and call it in the main function to create an instance of the text editor application.
-To create an application window, we use the Jframe class from the Java Swing package. we declare a data member "frame" and initialize it as a new Jframe with dimensions 400x400. we make the frame visible and set the layout.
-The resulting application window is a simple window with dimensions 400x400.
-Text editor Adding Action Listeners
-The video discusses Action Listener classes and action events.
-The current project has a basic UI with menus and a text area, but clicking on the menu items does not result in any action.
-Action events occur when a button is clicked or a checkbox is checked/unchecked, or a menu item is selected.
-To listen to these action events, we need to implement the Action Listener class and override its action performed method.
-In the action performed method, we define the action to be taken when a specific action event occurs, based on the event source.
-To implement this in our text editor class, we need to implement the action performed method from the Action Listener interface and override it.
-Text editor Adding File Menu Functionalities
-The video discusses how to implement file menu functionalities.
-The file menu has three features: new window, open file, and save file.
-The open file feature will be built first, followed by the save file feature.
-The structure of open file and save file is similar, so they will be built together.
-To open a file, a file chooser is triggered by clicking on the open menu item.
-The user must select the file path and file to open and click on the open button.
-The text contained in the file will be copied and pasted into the text area.
-When the open button is clicked, an action event is triggered.
-The action performed method listens to the action event.
-The JFileChooser class is used to open the file chooser.
-When the save button is clicked, the text inside the text area is saved to the file.
-The first step in the open file function is to open the file chooser.
-Text editor Adding File Menu Functionalities Part 2 The video focuses on implementing file menu functionalities, specifically the save file functionality.
-The save file functionality is similar to the open file functionality in terms of selecting the file path and name using a file picker.
-The difference is that instead of copying and pasting the text to the text area, the save file functionality gets the text from the text area and saves it to a new file.
-To implement the save file functionality, a new "if" statement is created to check if the action event source is the save file functionality.
-A file chooser is initialized to select the file path and name using the show save dialog method, which displays a save button as the approve option.
-A new file is created with the chosen directory path and file name using the File object.
-The text from the text area is saved to the new file.
-Text editor Final touch
-This video, talks about adding finishing touches to the application's UI and discusses the need for scroll bars to make the UI more user-friendly.
-To add scroll bars, the first step is to add horizontal and vertical scroll bars.
-The structure of the application's UI involves a J frame, menu bar, and text area.
-To make the text area scrollable, it needs to be wrapped inside a scroll pane class inside Java Swing.
-The scroll pane makes everything inside it scrollable, and it needs to be contained inside a panel.
-The new structure of the UI involves a panel that contains the scroll pane and the text area.
-Borders can also be added inside the panel to make it more visually appealing.
-In the constructor, the text area needs to be added to the panel, and the panel needs to be added to the scroll pane.
-The scroll pane needs to be made scrollable only when the text goes beyond the borders of the application.
-The code for adding scroll bars involves creating a scroll pane with vertical and horizontal scroll bars as needed and adding the scroll pane to the panel.
+- Text editor Intro:
+  - The project involves building a text editor in Java, using Java Swing for creating a graphical user interface.
+  - The text editor will have a window (frame) with a menu bar, consisting of two menus - file menu and edit menu.
+  - The file menu will have features like new window, save file, and open file.
+  - The edit menu will have five functions - Cut, Copy, Paste, Select All, and Close button.
+  - The text area inside the window will be used for writing and editing the text.
+- Text editor Building UI:
+  - Creating a basic UI for a text editor project in Java using Java Swing components.
+  - Creating a new project in IntelliJ named "text data" with Java as the language and IntelliJ as the build system.
+  - Choosing Open JDK 8 as the preferred JDK version.
+  - Refactoring the main class to be called "text editor" and creating a constructor for the text editor class.
+  - Calling the constructor in the main function to create an instance of the text editor application.
+  - Using the JFrame class to create an application window.
+  - Declaring a data member "frame" and initializing it as a new JFrame with dimensions 400x400.
+  - Making the frame visible and setting the layout.
+- Text editor Adding Action Listeners:
+  - Discussing Action Listener classes and action events.
+  - Implementing the ActionPerformed method from the Action Listener interface to listen to action events.
+  - Defining the action to be taken when a specific action event occurs, based on the event source.
+- Text editor Adding File Menu Functionalities:
+  - Implementing file menu functionalities such as new window, open file, and save file.
+  - Using JFileChooser to open the file chooser and allowing the user to select the file path and file to open.
+  - Copying and pasting the text from the file into the text area.
+  - Triggering an action event when the open button is clicked and listening to it in the ActionPerformed method.
+  - Saving the text from the text area to a new file when the save button is clicked.
+- Text editor Adding File Menu Functionalities Part 2:
+  - Implementing the save file functionality similar to the open file functionality.
+  - Checking if the action event source is the save file functionality using an "if" statement.
+  - Initializing a file chooser to select the file path and name using the show save dialog method.
+  - Creating a new file with the chosen directory path and file name using the File object.
+  - Saving the text from the text area to the new file.
+- Text editor Final touch:
+  - Adding finishing touches to the application's UI.
+  - Adding scroll bars to make the UI more user-friendly.
+  - Wrapping the text area inside a scroll pane class to make it scrollable.
+  - Creating a panel that contains the scroll pane and the text area.
+  - Adding borders inside the panel to enhance the visual appeal.
+  - Adding the text area to the panel and the panel to the scroll pane in the constructor.
+  - Making the scroll pane scrollable only when the text goes beyond the borders of the application.
+  - Adding scroll bars by creating a scroll pane with vertical and horizontal scroll bars as needed and adding it to the panel.